vlorman/DA-causal-inference/main.md

 cases on a given day.
 See the Assumptions section for further discussion of this.

-Also note that we are not studying the causal effect of Krasner himself but the effect of the entire DAO under Krasner’s leadership (as opposed to the control of the DAO under Williams’ leadership).
+Also note that we are not studying the effect of Krasner himself but the effect of the entire DAO under Krasner’s leadership (as opposed to the control of the DAO under Williams’ leadership).
 We view the treatment as binary (see the Discussion section for more on this).

 ### Outcomes